WorldWalker42/Transmogrification-Lite/Extension Resources/2. Basic Stats Support/README.md

 Now you can create a BOOST status for each piece of equipment you want to add stats support for.
 This process is mostly a matter of copying and pasting cells between the `Armor` file and the `Status_BOOST` file:

 1. Create a new status with the name of the armor stats you're recreating plus your mod's unique identifier (e.g. for the stats `MAG_DarkJusticiar_HalfPlate` I made the status `WW_TL_MAG_DarkJusticiar_HalfPlate`).
-If this is already the name for the armor stats, you need to add something else (like `TL` for Transmogrification Lite compatibility), because it won't work if they have the same name.
+If this is already the name for the armor stats, then you need to add something else (like `TL` for Transmogrification Lite compatibility), because it won't work if they have the same name.

-2. Set its parent to `WW_TL_ARMOR_STATS` that we created in the previous section
+2. Set its parent to `WW_TL_ARMOR_STATS` that we created in the previous step

 3. Copy-paste the original `Boosts` column into the one for this status.
 If it has a penalty to stealth from being medium or heavy armor, don't copy the penalty, because this is handled automatically somewhere else.